 Key Points

 • Ad revenue projections have turned into a tactic to win deals.
-Over-promising and under-delivering are par for the course in the industry.
+Over-promising and under-delivering are par for the course in the current ad tech landscape.

-• Ad revenue projections are hard to make accurate because they depend on a host of factors.
+• Ad revenue estimates are hard to make accurate because they depend on a host of factors unique to each site and app.

-• Look for a provider that bases its business model on providing value to each publisher rather than one that is looking to achieve volume by onboarding as many publishers as possible.
+• Search for a partner that bases its business model on providing value to each publisher rather than one that is looking to achieve volume by onboarding as many publishers as possible.

 It’s a Game with No Winners

-Revenue estimates are a tactic frequently used by ad monetization platforms or tools in an effort to win business.
+Revenue estimates are a tactic frequently used by ad monetization platforms or tools to win business.
 Unfortunately, because the person providing that estimate is incentivized only by closing your business, they are rarely accurate.

 Not only are they typically subjective, but they are also incredibly difficult to forecast accurately because they depend on so many competing factors.
 There are a host of factors on your side as the publisher, their side as the platform, and the ever-changing ways in which bidders are buying audiences.

-So, in the end, this practice seems to turn estimated revenue into a battle of who can forecast the highest to win your initial business in hopes they'll work it out as time goes on.
+So, in the end, this practice seems to turn estimated ad revenue into a battle of who can forecast the highest to win your initial business in hopes they'll work it out as time goes on

 And, very rarely, do these promises come true.
-It has led to a terrible practice in the industry of over-promising and under-delivering, which many publishers have experienced.
+It has led to a terrible practice in the industry of over-promising and under-delivering, which many publishers have experienced when trying to calculate ad revenue or use a website ad revenue calculator.

 Case Study: A Real-Life Example